-Gandhi’s freedom struggle ‘one big drama’, staged with British approval: BJP MP Anantkumar Hegde
+Gandhi’s freedom struggle was ‘one big drama’ staged with British approval: BJP MP Anantkumar Hegde

 The six-time Lok Sabha member from Uttara Kannada said the Congress always overrated Gandhi’s contribution to India’s freedom struggle.
 “These Congress people keep saying that we got independence because of the fast-unto-death or satyagraha,” he said.
 “That is not true.
 The British did not leave India because of satyagraha.”

-He claimed the Britishers “gave independence” out of frustration.
+He claimed the Britishers only “gave independence” out of frustration.
 “My blood boils when I read history.
 Such people become Mahatma in our country,” he added.
-Hedge also said that the Rashtriya Swayamsevak Sangh, the BJP’s ideological mentor, had nothing to do with Gandhi’s assassination.
+Hedge also claimed that the Rashtriya Swayamsevak Sangh, the BJP’s ideological mentor, had nothing to do with Gandhi’s assassination.

 The Karnataka unit of the saffron party, however, distanced itself from Hegde’s comments.
 State BJP spokesperson G Madhusudhan said the RSS holds Gandhi in high esteem and will never support such “cheap remarks”, reported News18.